haulashore/mann-threshold/spec.md

 ### Slide 1: Black body radiation

-* Coals in a fire as example.
+* Coals in a fire as example ( [spectrum to RGB](http://markkness.net/colorpy/ColorPy.html) ).
-* Slider to estimate temperature of sun.
+* Slider to estimate temperature of sun
-* Convert spectrum to RGB for display ( http://markkness.net/colorpy/ColorPy.html ).
 * What things are approximately black bodies?

 ### Slide 2: Atmospheric absorption.